sbksba/weekly-task-manager/README.md

 * **Client Management:** Automatically assign unique IDs and colors to clients based on their name.

+* **Task Prioritization:** Assign an optional numerical priority to tasks to help organize workload.

 * **Delete Task:** Permanently delete any task from the system.

 * **Automatic Rollover:** Uncompleted non-recurrent tasks from the current day are automatically rolled over to the next day.